MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app.md

 ---
-title: Deploy Cloud App Security Conditional Access App Control for any apps
+title: Deploy Defender for Cloud Apps Conditional Access App Control for any apps
-description: This article provides information about how to deploy the Microsoft Cloud App Security Conditional Access App Control reverse proxy features for any apps. ms.date: 02/18/2021 ms.topic: how-to
+description: This article provides information about how to deploy the Microsoft Defender for Cloud Apps Conditional Access App Control reverse proxy features for any apps. ms.date: 02/18/2021 ms.topic: how-to
 ---